White Noise (2022 film): Plot

 In 1984, Jack Gladney is a professor of "Hitler studies" (a field he founded) at the College-on-the-Hill in Ohio.
-Despite his specialism, he speaks no German and is secretly taking basic lessons to prepare for a speech he is due to give at a conference.
+Despite his specialisation, he speaks no German and is secretly taking basic lessons to prepare for a speech he is due to give at a conference.
 Jack is married to Babette, his fourth wife.
 Together, they raise a blended family with four children: Heinrich and Steffie, from two of Jack's previous marriages; Denise, from Babette's previous marriage; and Wilder, a child they conceived together.
 Denise spies on Babette and finds her secret prescription stash of Dylar, a mysterious drug not in the usual records.
-Jack experiences a dream about a mysterious man trying to kill him, alluding to an earlier conversation with Babette focused on their mutual fear of death.
-Jack's colleague, Murray Siskind, a professor of American culture, wishes to develop a similarly niche field, "Elvis studies,” and convinces Jack to help him.
+Jack experiences a dream about a mysteriously threatening man, alluding to an earlier conversation with Babette focused on their mutual fear of death.
+Jack's colleague, Murray Siskind, a professor of American culture, wishes to develop a similarly niche field, "Elvis studies", and convinces Jack to help him.
 They briefly become rivals as competition between their courses arises.

 However, their lives are disrupted when a cataclysmic train accident casts a cloud of chemical waste over the town.
 This "Airborne Toxic Event" forces a massive evacuation, which leads to a major traffic jam on the highway.
-Jack drives to a gas station to refill his car, where he is inadvertently exposed to the cloud.
+Jack drives to a gas station to refuel his car, where he is inadvertently exposed to the cloud.
 The family and numerous others are forced into quarantine at a summer camp.
 Murray supplies Jack with a small palm-sized pistol to protect himself against the more dangerous survivalists in the camp.
 One day, chaos ensues when multiple families desperately try to escape the camp.
-The Gladneys almost make it out but ultimately end up with their car floating in the river.
-They later arrive in Iron City, where they encounter a man who rants about the lack of media attention on the evacuees and spots Jack, claiming he had seen him before looking at him.
-After nine days, the family manages to return home.
+The Gladneys take the back way out and ford a river before arriving in Iron City, where they encounter a man who rants about the lack of media attention on the evacuees; the man stops when he sees Jack, claiming to have déjà vu of that moment.
+After nine days, the family returns home.
 However, since Jack was briefly exposed to the chemical waste, his fear of death becomes exacerbated.